Skip to main content

 The liver plays a central role in hormone metabolism and detoxification.
 Supporting its function through targeted nutrition becomes a cornerstone of endocrine recovery.
 A diet rich in cruciferous vegetables, such as broccoli and kale, provides compounds like indole-3-carbinol, which aids in healthy estrogen metabolism.
 Adequate intake of B vitamins, particularly B6, B9 (folate), and B12, is essential for methylation pathways, which are critical for hormone detoxification and neurotransmitter synthesis.

 Micronutrient deficiencies are common with regular alcohol consumption due to impaired absorption and increased excretion.
-Zinc, magnesium, and selenium are vital for numerous enzymatic reactions involved in and receptor sensitivity.
+Zinc, magnesium, and selenium are vital for numerous enzymatic reactions involved in hormone production and receptor sensitivity.
 For instance, zinc is a cofactor for testosterone synthesis, while magnesium supports adrenal function and stress response.
 Prioritizing whole, unprocessed foods, healthy fats, and lean proteins provides the building blocks for hormonal health.

 Targeted nutrition and micronutrient repletion are fundamental for supporting liver function and hormone synthesis.